SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/authentication.md

 On the gateway device, the **Alarms** tab shows all alarms raised either in the gateway or in the servers.
 In total there are three alarms which can be raised:

-- Connection loss - If the gateway fails to connect to the OPC UA server a critical alarm is raised.
+- Connection loss: If the gateway fails to connect to the OPC UA server a critical alarm is raised.
-- Gateway crash -  If the gateway crashes or is abruptly shut down a major alarm is raised.
+- Gateway crash: If the gateway crashes or is abruptly shut down a major alarm is raised.
-- No data arrived within interval - If the status interval check value in the OPC UA server configuration is exceeded a major alarm is raised.
+- No data arrived within interval: If the status interval check value in the OPC UA server configuration is exceeded a major alarm is raised.

 ![Gateway alarms tab](/images/device-protocols/opcua/opcua-alarms.png)